 - Who should get the (Product) RED iPhone 7?

 - Who should get gold or rose gold?

 The (matte) black and jet black iPhones 7 have a black faceplate.
 That means when the display is off, dark, or filled with full-screen content like videos or games, the border fades away and you can immerse yourself in what you're doing.
 TV sets almost always have black bezels for a reason.
 It makes the frame easy to ignore.

-The silver, gold, and rose gold iPhones have white faceplates.
+The silver, gold, rose gold, and (Product) RED iPhones have white faceplates.
 That means when the display is lit up, especially for the standard iOS interfaces and for reading on the web, in ebooks, or in messaging apps, there's no dark border framing everything you do.
 It's why books are almost always uniformly light or white.